 The digestive tract, he says, is like a nutrient-processing factory.
 It’s responsible for breaking down plant cells, changing their chemical composition, and reformulating them into energy.

 “I believe that the most important feeding recommendation to prevent major digestive issues such as colic and gastric ulcers in the average horse is to provide a continuous supply of good quality roughage and forage at all times for the horse to slowly consume,” he continues.
 “I know this is a very broad statement, but essentially most of us feel that this is the missing link in today’s management practices—especially in competition horses.”
 The takeaway: Make forage the basis of your horse’s diet—whether in the form of cubes, hay or fresh grass—and ensure that he has as much access to it as possible.
 You might even consider adding a little alfalfa, which can help prevent gastric ulcers due to its higher level of calcium (a natural buffer) and protein.
 Keep in mind, however, that not all forage is created equal.
 Forage provides 50–90% of a horse’s total nutrients, but quality and nutrient levels in hay vary by cutting and decline with maturity.
 Examine the appearance and smell of your hay and avoid stemmy, less digestible cuttings, which contain less protein and other nutrients.
 Also, consider testing each hay lot to determine its protein, dietary fiber, and calorie content.
 Without knowing what’s in your forage, it can be difficult to know which concentrates or supplements your horse needs.

 Spread out grain-based meals.
 Feedstuffs such as oats, corn, and pelleted grains have been fed to horses for ages, but they are not necessary in every equine diet.
 Some horses simply require a vitamin and mineral supplement to balance their forage.
 In addition, an overload of such concentrates can lead to the production of volatile fatty acids and lower gastric pH, which in turn damages the stomach lining.

 If a horse requires additional calories to maintain weight due to exercise or reproduction, look for quality commercial feeds that contain more calories from fat rather than from starches and sugar.
 The amount of protein in the commercial feed you select for your horse should commensurate with his lifestyle.
 In most cases, 8–12% crude protein is adequate for mature adult horses with a moderate workload.
 Also, be sure to check each bag for freshness, calculate your horse’s portions by weight rather than volume, and spread his ration into as many small meals as possible (three or more is best).

+Exercise, exercise.
 Whether it’s maximizing your horse’s time in the paddock or pasture, or giving him adequate work in the arena, exercise helps reduce stress levels—especially in stall-bound horses—and keeps things moving along nicely in the gut.
 That said, truly intensive training can have the opposite effect and make a horse more prone to ulcers and/or colic.
 The trick is to stay vigilant while ramping up his routine and call your veterinarian at the first sign of a problem.
 Letting your horse socialize with friendly pasture pals is another way to help him stay relaxed and happy, which is good for his gut.
 However, make sure that horses that are turned out on pasture can’t ingest sand when grazing, as this can cause a type of colic.